How much internet speed do you need? That depends on how you plan on using your internet connection.

-Most Popular Residential Internet Providers in South Fork, Colorado
+Most Popular Internet Providers in South Fork, Colorado:

 Internet Access in South Fork, Colorado

 DSL providers like CenturyLink connect customers to Internet service using pre-existing phone lines.
 This explains why DSL is sold through companies that also offer phone service.
 DSL network technology is available to 87.72 percent of the South Fork population.
-Twisted copper wires powering DSL service have limited performance ability when compared to fiber/cable lines, resulting in reduced overall download and upload speeds.
-The South Fork current average download rate comes down to 54.48 Mbps as a result, below the 115.27 Mbps Colorado average speed.
+Refer to the graphical tools directly below for insights into how advertised speed and performance compare to actual speeds locally.

 Viasat Internet and HughesNet are South Fork's primary wired broadband options.